 The thought of interviewing individuals struck a chord with me and this is why Simerg has created “Voices”, a page dedicated to interviews with diverse people from all around the world.
 It certainly will fulfil my childhood dream.
 In addition to “Voices”, I plan to add contents in other areas such as Literature, Arts, and Culture.
 In fact, a special page “Literary Readings” has also been added as of March 9th, 2009.

 I look forward to your interest in this blog.
 Please submit your comments and thoughts to email@example.com or in the appropriate pages in this blog.

 Abdumalik J. Merchant

-A Note to Readers: Please scroll down or click Home page for other recent posts and click What’s New for links to all articles published on this blog since March 2009.
+A Note to Readers: Please click Home page for the most recent posts and Table of Contents for links to all articles published on this blog since March 2009.
 Subscribe to this Website via the box near the top right of this page.